Are Storage Heaters Efficient? Unveiling Performance, Maintenance Tips and Alternatives

 Storage heaters are known for their potential cost-effectiveness, especially when paired with an Economy 7 tariff that offers lower rates during off-peak hours.

 Energy efficiency varies significantly between different models.
-Modern storage heaters, designed with improved insulation and thermostatic controls, are notably more efficient than their older counterparts.
+Modern storage heaters, designed with improved insulation and thermostatic controls, are notably more energy efficient than older models.
 Understanding these systems can help households reduce their electricity usage during peak hours, which can lead to substantial savings over time.

 Note: The energy source and the insulation of a home play a significant role in the efficiency of storage heaters.
 Homes with poor insulation might see reduced performance as heat loss can negate the stored energy benefits.
 If your home needs better insulation, take a look at our price guide for all insulation costs.